 A natural attraction on the Otago Peninsula is the abundant wildlife, only a 15-20 minute drive from the central business district where you can view endangered yellow-eyed penguin, cormorants and albatross.
 Nowhere else in the world does the largest of the world's sea birds live within such easy human access.

-- Visit the Speights brewery
+- Speights brewery tour

 Lovely beach walk sand chances to wonder the historic streets of Dunedin or have a crack at walking or cycling the worlds steepest street.